How to create a self-updating GitHub profile README

 Alternative folders and README resolution

-You can also add the README to a .github or a docs folder at the root of your project.
-If you have multiple READMEs, the one in the .github folder takes precedence over the one in your project root, which in turn "wins" against one in your docs folder.
+You can also add the file to a .github or a docs folder at the root of your project.
+If you have multiple, the one in the .github folder takes precedence over the one in your project root, which takes precedence over the one in your docs folder.

 Make it stand out

-If you choose to initialize the new repository with a README file, the default contents of that README have some great tips on things to include in your profile README.
-It looks like this:
+If you choose to initialize the new repository with a README file, the default contents have some great tips on things to include:

 ### Hi there 👋